whitelightning450/Machine-Learning-Water-Systems-Model/README.md

 ### About the Salt Lake City Machine Learning Water System Model

-This ML-WSM leverages decades of collaborate water systems modeling development between the University of Utah, the University of Alabama, and the Salt Lake Department of Public Utilities (SLCDPU), leveraging an existing documented and calibrated systems dynamics model built in the Goldsim software package for machine learning model training and testing.
+This ML-WSM leverages decades of collaborate water systems modeling development between the University of Utah, the University of Alabama, and the Salt Lake Department of Public Utilities (SLCDPU), leveraging an existing documented and calibrated systems dynamics model (Salt Lake City Water Systems Model, SLC-WSM) built in the Goldsim software package for machine learning model training and testing.
 This model serves as a template for other water systems with or without an existing systems dynamic water systems model to adapt and create a machine learning water systems model tailored to their unique system interactions and feedbacks.

 ### Brief Salt Lake City water system background
 ![studyArea](https://user-images.githubusercontent.com/33735397/159961402-7a06a9fd-d275-4cb0-bb13-6f6b722a3860.PNG)
+**Study Area**: Salt Lake City depends on winter snowpack in the adjacent Wasatch mountains to support surface water supplies, fill the Dell reservoir storage system, and replenish valley aquifers.
+Its mountainous topography, geographical location, and arid climate result in highly skewed April to October water use to counteract seasonally high evapotranspiration for out outdoor landscaping and irrigation.

 The SLCDPU shares many similarities with western and intermountain water utilities in growing metropolitan areas.
 The region's interannual climate variability and seasonality strongly influence winter snowpack accumulation, extent, and duration, functioning as the primary mechanism controlling surface water supplies.